 Teutates

-Written works found throughout Gaul, such as poems and inscriptions, have mentioned ancient civilisations making human sacrifices to Teutates.
+Written works throughout Gaul, such as poems and inscriptions, mentioned ancient civilisations making human sacrifices to Teutates.
 Many ancient gods across civilisations received human sacrifices.
 The works stated that those who were sacrificed to Teutates were killed by drowning.

 It is common for ancient gods to be compared or likened to similar deities from other ancient mythologies.
 Teutates was seen as comparable to the Roman gods Mercury and Mars, who are associated with the Greek gods Hermes and Ares, respectively.